getvero/vero/README.markdown

 **Note:** If you're using DelayedJob and Mongoid, you must add `gem "delayed_job_mongoid"` to your Gemfile.

-Finally, vero will automatcially choose whether to send requests to your **development** or **live** environment based on your Rails environment.
+Finally, vero will automatcially choose whether to send requests to your **development** or **live** environment if you are using Rails 3.x.
 You can override this in your initializer:

     config.development_mode = true # or false